milemicic/milemicic/README.md

 ### Additional Skills
 - **Senior Artist**: I'm a senior 2D artist with eight years of experience in the industry.
 - **Extremely Fast Learning**: Strong ability to learn anything in a short time.
-- **Game Design**: Understanding of game design principles and player experience.
-- **Problem Solving**: Strong ability to debug and solve complex issues in game development.
-- **Collaboration**: Experience working in team environments and communicating effectively with other developers.
 - **Multilinguist**: I speak 3 languages fluently (Spanish, English, Serbian) and I can understand 4 (Russian, Polish, Italian, Bulgarian)

 ## Projects